 Bololo Baby Hair Clippers

-It is waterproof, cordless, rechargeable with a USB connection, and has a safe ceramic blade.
+It is waterproof – so easy to rinse clean, cordless, rechargeable with a USB connection, and has a safe, ceramic R-shaped rounded edge design blade.

 Along with the other basic accessories, I particularly like the fact it comes with a handy storage case to keep everything in.